Get Started With the Btrfs File System on Oracle Linux

 sudo fallocate -l 5G /data/test1.img

-2. Check the file system usage as a result of the new file.
+2. Check the file system usage due to the new file.

 sudo btrfs filesystem usage /data